NeemaNdanu/Bookworm-Haven/README.md

-# Lumina Books - Frontend Prototype
+# The Gilded Page - Frontend Prototype

 A modern, mobile-friendly online bookstore MVP built with React, Tailwind CSS, and Framer Motion.